JoshFoulkes123/Intelligent-robotics-simulation/README.md

 localise your robot using teleop and the above localisation node.

 Run the pathfinder to navigate the robot to the particular tables to serve and clear.

+`rosrun my_simluations pathfinder_.py`

+hint: make all the python files under the my_simualtions/src as executable.